walkerRnD/codebuff/npm-app/knowledge.md

 ## Note on Project Evolution

 As an AI-powered tool, Manicode is designed to learn and evolve.
 It can update knowledge files as it works, improving its understanding and capabilities over time.

+## WebSocket Communication

+The `Client` class in `client.ts` manages WebSocket communication with the server:

+- Connects to the WebSocket server specified in the configuration.
+- Sends user input and receives responses from the AI.
+- Handles tool calls and their responses.
+- Manages the response stream, allowing for real-time updates and the ability to stop ongoing responses.

+## File Management

+The `project-files.ts` module handles all file-related operations:

+- Reads and writes files within the project directory.
+- Traverses the project structure, respecting `.gitignore` files.
+- Applies changes to files based on AI suggestions.
+- Manages file versioning for undo/redo functionality.

+## Tool Handlers

+The `tool-handlers.ts` file implements handlers for various tools:

+- `read_files`: Reads contents of specified files.
+- `scrape_web_page`: Retrieves content from a given URL.
+- `search_manifold_markets`: Searches for relevant prediction markets.
+- `run_terminal_command`: Executes shell commands in the user's terminal.

+These tools extend Manicode's capabilities, allowing it to gather information and perform actions beyond simple code manipulation.

+## Error Handling

+Error handling is implemented throughout the application:

+- WebSocket connection errors are caught and logged.
+- File read/write errors are handled gracefully.
+- Tool execution errors are captured and reported back to the AI.

+Developers should continue to improve error handling to ensure a smooth user experience and easier debugging.

+## Security Considerations

+- The application runs commands in the user's terminal, which could potentially be dangerous.
+Users should be cautious when using Manicode on sensitive projects.
+- File operations are restricted to the project directory to prevent unauthorized access to the user's system.
+- Web scraping and external API calls (e.g., Manifold Markets) should be used responsibly and in compliance with the respective services' terms of use.

+## Future Improvements

+1. Implement user authentication for the WebSocket connection.
+2. Add more robust error handling and user-friendly error messages.
+3. Implement a caching system for frequently accessed files to improve performance.
+4. Create a comprehensive test suite to ensure reliability across different environments.
+5. Enhance the CLI with more features, such as chat history browsing and export/import functionality.